 Then of course, there is the magnificent Everest Region with its many treks and fascinating mountain communities.

 Not sure where to go in Nepal?
-Read the post below.
+Find out more about these destinations in Nepal, below.

 Best Places to Visit in Nepal

 To see mount Everest you have a few options.
 The best way, of course, is to complete the Everest Base Camp Trek.
 You will need at least 2 weeks in Nepal to do this, we completed this trek in 3 weeks, taking our time and allowing more rest days.
 We didn’t take a guide or porter but it’s easy to arrange this.
 We have guides to gear for Nepal and an EBC packing list.
 You don’t need to be particularly fit, but you do need to be ready for the challenges of altitude.